vonsivers/GeMSE_ROOT_scripts/README.md

 make_rootfile_spectrum
 ======
-Converts an ASCI spectrum of CAEN DT5781A to a ROOT file.
-First line in ASCI file must be real time, second line live time
+Converts an ASCII spectrum of CAEN DT5781A to a ROOT file.
+First line in ASCII file must be real time, second line live time
 ## Usage
 ```
 ./make_rootfile_spectrum <spectrum_file.txt>